-If you wish to travel then please refer to these guidelines:
+If you wish to travel or you are invited by other to travel then please refer to the following guidelines:

-- 1. You will not be allowed to travel independently until you have been on the program for at least six months. - 2.
-Host family must first approve travel plans. - 3.
-If host family has approved travel plans then you must seek approval of from your Support Contact. - 4.
-Travel must also be approved by AFS Hong Kong. - 5.
-Travel should not interfere with school (unless a participant travels on a school-organized activity). - 6.
+- 1. You are only allowed to travel with your own host family, your support contact or other AFS volunteers whom are approved by the AFS Hong Kong office on individual case basis. - 2.
+You will not be allowed to travel independently crossing the border until you have been on the program for at least six months. - 3.
+Host family must first approve your travel plans.
+Approval means signing off the AFS Student Travel Authorization Form by the host family.
+Verbal approval is not an approval. - 4.
+If host family has approved your travel plan then you must immediately notify your Support Contact about your plan. - 5.
+The Travel Authorization Form must reach AFS office for further processing 2 weeks prior to the departure date and be approved by AFS Hong Kong before the departure. - 6.
+Travel should not interfere with school (unless a participant travels on a school-organized activity). - 7.
 Travel should not interfere with attendance of compulsory AFS Hong Kong events.
-This includes school sponsored travel. - 7.
-Travel should not interfere with host family planned activities with you. - 8.
+This includes school sponsored travel. - 8.
+Travel should not interfere with host family planned activities with you. - 9.
 Travel should not interfere with your adaptation or integration process.
 Travel will not be allowed if you are experiencing adaptation difficulties, as frequent travel will affect the integration process.
-Travel request may be denied if you travel too often. - 9.
-Independent Travel should not exceed 1 day (no overnight). - 10.
-Travel should not violate AFS Hong Kong safety guidelines. - 11.
+Travel request may be denied if you travel too often.

+- 10. Independent Travel should not exceed 1 day (no overnight). - 11.
+Travel should not violate AFS Hong Kong safety guidelines. - 12.
 Travel without prior permission from AFS Hong Kong is subject to early termination from the program.